Class MemoryUtil

 public static CLongBuffer memRealloc(@Nullable CLongBuffer ptr, int size)

-CLongBuffer version of memRealloc(java.nio.ByteBuffer, int).
+CLongBuffer version of memRealloc(ByteBuffer, int).

 Parameters: